F33RNI/Liberty-Way/README.md

 ## Building and running

+Liberty-Way is a cross-platform application and has been tested on:
+- Microsoft Windows 10 Pro 10.0.19041 N/A Build 19041, Intel(R) Core(TM) i7-9750H (x64)
+- macOS 11.6 20G165, Intel(R) Core(TM) i7-9750H (x64)
+- 5.6.0-kali2-amd64 SMP Debian 5.6.14-1kali1 (2020-05-25) x86_64 GNU/Linux, Intel(R) Core(TM) i7-9750H (x64)

+You can run Liberty-Way on other operating systems.
+But it is strongly recommended to build the native OpenCV library from source for your operating system.
+Native libraries compiled on the listed operating systems are **contained in the release archives**, as well as **in the main branch**.
+If you build your native library, **put the library file next to the Liberty-Way.jar file**.
+Don't rename the native library file.

-You can build the application yourself or run a ready-made .jar from releases (recommended).
-Also, **nightly builds** (.jar) can be launched simply by downloading the main branch and running the START_WINDOWS.bat or START_LINUX.sh file
+You can build the Liberty-Way application yourself or **run a ready-made .jar from releases (recommended)**.
+Also, **nightly builds** (.jar) can be downloaded from main branch.

+To run the application, you must use command `java -Djava.library.path=. -jar "./Liberty-Way.jar" -c ""` or lauch file `START_WINDOWS.bat` or `START_LINUX.sh` or `START_MACOS.sh` (depends on your operating system)

+TODO: Add building script

 Liberty-Way is a cross-platform application and has been **tested on Linux and Windows**.
 You can try running the application on any other operating system.
 But you first need to build the OpenCV-contrib library (**The releases and main branch include libraries for Windows and Linux**).